RROS-Lab/DeepSynthDefectDetector/Deep Learning/README.md

 2. Config training setting through mmdetection config file in folder **configs/**.
 3. Run **train.py** to start training, the trainer could be configured in the script.
 Config file could be selected by the statement *config=...*.
 4. In order to do 2 Stage training, you can firstly do the first stage training, then save the pretrained model in **checkpoints/**, then in the second stage, load the pretrained model by *load_from=...* in config.
+5. A scaled dataset can be created by hacking the annotation file by multiplying the image and annotation object.

 ### Testing